abpio/abp-commercial-docs/en/startup-templates/microservice/infrastructure.md

 which creates the external docker network for infrastructure services and runs the docker-compose files in detached mode.
 To stop and remove the containers, use `down.ps1` powershell command.

-> While **docker-compose.infrastructure.yml** file contains image, container name and volume related data; **docker-compose.infrastructure.override.yml** file contains port and environment data of the external services.
+> You can use a single docker file by merging **docker-compose.infrastructure.yml** and **docker-compose.infrastructure.override.yml** files as you desire.

 ![overall-applications](../../images/running-infrastructure.png)

 ## Redis Integration & Configuration

-[Redis cache](https://docs.abp.io/en/abp/latest/Redis-Cache) is a **required** service used in microservice solution template.
+[Redis cache](https://docs.abp.io/en/abp/latest/Redis-Cache) is a **required** service for the microservice solution template.
 It is used for caching permissions and such.

 Redis runs on container with the main configurations are located in *docker-compose.infrastructure.yml* and port information in *docker-compose.infrastructure.override.yml* file.
 Redis docker-compose service configuration is as below